 What to Consider When Choosing the Best Meat Thermometer

-There are two major types of digital thermometers: thermocouple and thermistors.
+There are two major types of digital thermometers: thermocouples and thermistors.
 Thermocouples work by connecting (or “coupling”) two thin wires composed of different metals.
-The connection generates a tiny amount of voltage, and a higher temperature will cause the voltage to increase.
+The connection generates a tiny amount of voltage, and a higher temperature causes the voltage to increase.